LASI22 Workshops & Tutorials

 1. Presentations and discussion of the social factors that influence institutional adoption of learning analytics.

-2. Using the SHEILA framework to develop a people-centred approach to learning analytics adoption.
+2. Applying the SHEILA framework to develop a learning analytics policy and strategy.

-Anyone interested in exploring the social complexities of learning analytics and approaches to scale learning analytics at an institutional level.
+Anyone interested in exploring the social complexities of learning analytics and approaches to scale learning analytics at an institutional level through strategic leadership and policy development.

 1. Understanding the disparities among different stakeholders regarding drivers and concerns about learning analytics.